llfbandit/immutable_model/immutable_model_gen/README.md

 Freezed does not guarantee in any way that your collections are immutable when coding.

 I consider this package not too intrusive to allow you to get away easily if you(we) find a more suitable or definitive solution.

+## Final word

+Made with two fingers an a keyboard late at night.